Medically reviewed by:

 - Dry mouth

-- Blurred or double vision
+- Blurred vision

 Dangers of Valium Abuse

-Respiratory depression and death
+- Respiratory depression (slow and ineffective breathing)

-- Impaired thinking, memory and judgment
+- Impaired thinking, memory, and judgment

 - Slurred speech